codecrafters-io/languages/docs/adding_support_for_a_new_language.md

 how to build a container to run your starter code in.

 - Add a dockerfile in the `dockerfiles/` directory.
 Check other examples to know what these should look like.
-- Add a testing command to the Makefile, like `test_redis_go`.
-Again, check other examples to know what this should look like.
 - Run the testing command you added locally: `make test_redis_go` (substitute your language and challenge).
 This will test your starter template + dockerfile against the first stage of a challenge, and show you any errors encountered.